Understanding Foundation Flooding And How To Fix It — Permanently!

 However, at Foundation Systems of Michigan, we have an approach to solving water problems of all types.
 Our solutions cover all surfaces of the basement, including the foundation walls, basement floors, and even wet crawl spaces.

-We offer free basement waterproofing estimates in Michigan, including Ann Arbor, Grand Rapids, Jackson, Battle Creek, Traverse City, Saginaw, Kalamazoo, Lansing Midland, Madison Heights, Clio, Gaylord, Adrian, Mt.
-Pleasant, Lexington, Bay City, Midland, St. Clair Shores and many areas nearby.
+We offer free basement waterproofing estimates in Michigan and Northern Ohio, including Ann Arbor, Grand Rapids, Jackson, Battle Creek, Traverse City, Saginaw, Kalamazoo, Lansing, Toledo and many areas nearby.
 Contact us today to get started!